Miniature American Shepherd (Mini Aussie): breed description, personality, photos, care, and health.

 Голова

-The head of the Miniature American Shepherd is proportional to the body, dry, and well-defined.
-The skull is moderately broad, slightly rounded, with a smooth transition to the muzzle.
-The expression is intelligent, attentive, and friendly, highlighting the breed’s natural curiosity and sociability.
+The head of a miniature American shepherd is proportional to its body, dry and well-defined.
+The skull is moderately wide, slightly rounded, with a smooth transition to the muzzle.
+The expression is intelligent, attentive, and friendly, highlighting the breed's natural curiosity and sociability.

 Морда

 The muzzle is of medium length, proportional to the head, slightly tapered but not coarse.
-The lips are dry and tight-fitting, without pronounced folds.
-The nose may be black or brown, depending on the dog’s coat color.
-Merle dogs often have marbled markings on the nose.
+The lips are dry, fitting snugly without pronounced folds.
+The nose can be black or brown, depending on the dog's coat color.
+In merle individuals, marbled markings are often found on the nose's bridge.

 Уши

-The ears are medium-sized, set high, triangular with soft tips.
-When relaxed, they lie close to the head, and when alert, they lift slightly and tilt forward.
-This ear shape gives the Miniature American Shepherd an expressive look and emphasizes its attentiveness.
+Medium-sized ears, set high, triangular in shape with soft tips.
+In a relaxed state, they lie close to the head, but when alert, they slightly lift and lean forward.
+This ear shape gives the miniature American shepherd an expressive appearance and highlights its attentiveness.

 Глаза

-The eyes are almond-shaped, medium-sized, with a bright, lively expression.
-Eye color ranges from brown to blue; heterochromia (different-colored eyes) and marbled shades are also common, especially in merle-colored dogs.
-The gaze of the Miniature American Shepherd is always friendly and full of curiosity.
+Almond-shaped eyes, medium-sized, with a bright, lively expression.
+Eye color ranges from brown to blue, and heterochromia (two different colored eyes) and marble shades are also seen, especially in dogs with a merle coat.
+The gaze of a miniature American shepherd is always friendly and full of curiosity.

 Зубы

-The teeth are strong and white, with a correct scissor bite.
+The teeth are strong and white, with a proper scissor bite.
 The jaws are strong and well-developed, which is important for herding work.
-Regular tooth brushing helps maintain oral health and prevent tartar buildup.
+Regular tooth cleaning helps maintain oral health and prevents the formation of tartar.

 Корпус

-The body is slightly elongated, strong but not heavy.
-The chest is deep, the ribs moderately curved, providing excellent endurance during movement.
-The back is straight and strong, with a smooth transition to the loin.
-The overall body structure highlights the breed’s agility and stamina.
+The body has a slightly elongated format, strong but not heavy.
+The chest is deep, and the ribs are moderately curved, providing good endurance in movement.
+The back is straight and strong, smoothly transitioning into the lower back.
+The overall structure of the body emphasizes the agility and endurance of the breed.

 Конечности

-The limbs of the Miniature American Shepherd are straight and muscular, with well-defined joints.
-The forelegs are strong and stable, while the hind legs provide powerful propulsion during movement.
-The feet are compact, oval-shaped, with firm pads, making them ideal for running on various types of terrain.
+The limbs of the miniature American shepherd are straight, muscular, with well-defined joints.
+The front legs are strong and stable, while the hind legs provide powerful propulsion when moving.
+The paws are compact, oval in shape, with firm pads, making them ideal for running on various types of surfaces.

 Хвост